-Intellectual Property dispute: On November 24, 2020, ABP Technology Limited (ABP) issued a claim for trade mark infringement in the High Court of England and Wales against Voyetra Turtle Beach, Inc. ("VTB") and Turtle Beach Europe Limited ("TBEU") relating to the use by VTB and TBEU of the sign STEALTH on and in relation to gaming headsets in the UK.
-VTB and TBEU filed and served a Defence to the claim on February 2, 2021.
-The next stage in the proceedings will be a Case Management Conference (date to be set) at which the Court will give directions for each stage to trial.
-The trial is expected to be set for mid-2022.
+Intellectual Property dispute: On November 24, 2020, ABP Technology Limited (ABP) issued a claim for trademark infringement in the High Court of England and Wales against Voyetra Turtle Beach, Inc. ("VTB") and Turtle Beach Europe Limited ("TBEU") relating to the use by VTB and TBEU of the sign STEALTH on and in relation to gaming headsets in the UK.
+VTB and TBEU filed and served a Defense to the claim on February 2, 2021.
+On March 31, 2021, ABP filed an application for summary judgement.
+The summary judgment application was heard by the Court in November 2021 and was dismissed.
+VTB and TBEU were granted permission by the Court to amend their Defense to include a counterclaim against ABP for trademark infringement.
+In January 2022, ABP was granted leave to appeal to the Court of Appeal in respect of the decision to allow VTB and TBEU to amend their Defense.
+The appeal is due to be heard before April 13, 2022.
+The next stage in the main proceedings will be a Case Management Conference (date to be set) at which the Court will give directions for each stage to trial.
+The trial is expected to be set for late 2022/early 2023.

 The Company will continue to vigorously defend itself in the foregoing matters.
 However, litigation and investigations are inherently uncertain.
 Accordingly, the Company cannot predict the outcome of these matters.
-The Company has not recorded any accrual at December 31, 2020 for contingent losses associated with these matters based on its belief that losses, while possible, are not probable.
+The Company has not recorded any accrual at December 31, 2021 for contingent losses associated with these matters based on its belief that losses, while possible, are not probable.
 Further, any possible range of loss cannot be reasonably estimated at this time.
 The unfavorable resolution of these matters could have a material adverse effect on the Company's business, results of operations, financial condition, or cash flows.
 The Company is engaged in other legal actions, not described above, arising in the ordinary course of its business and, while there can be no assurance, believes that the ultimate outcome of these other legal actions will not have a material adverse effect on its business, results of operations, financial condition, or cash flows.